shankarkavya/shankarkavya.github.io/README.md

 Personal website / portfolio — [shankarkavya.github.io](https://shankarkavya.github.io)

-Inspired by the [Jon Barron](https://jonbarron.info/) academic template, but built from scratch in plain HTML + CSS (no Jekyll, no build step).
+Inspired by the [Jon Barron](https://jonbarron.info/) academic template, but built from scratch in HTML + CSS (no Jekyll, no build step).

 ## Structure